IPMI-ICNS-UKE/DARTS/README.md

 ## About
 **DARTS** is an integrated tool originally designed for the analysis of Ca<sup>2+</sup> microdomains in immune cells (Jurkat T cells, primary murine cells, NK).
 It is not limited to these data, but can also be used to analyze other intracellular signals in other cell types.
 Moreover, the global signal can me measured, too.
-For detailed information, see the [Documentation](https://ipmi-icns-uke.github.io/DARTS/).
+For detailed information, see the origin release [Documentation](https://ipmi-icns-uke.github.io/DARTS/).

 It combines the following modules: